Cortisol Lowering Foods and Supplements For Stress Management

 5. Foods that contain serotonin can lower cortisol

-Serotonin (9) is an important neurotransmitter responsible for many functions such as digestion, mood regulation and sleep.
+Serotonin (9) is an important neurotransmitter responsible for many functions such as digestion, sleep and mood regulation.
+Related: Mental health nutritionist and dietitian

 Having adequate serotonin can certainly contribute to being less irritable, maintain mood stability and prevent poor quality sleep – all of which can worsen with excess cortisol.